ebarault/anyservice-awscode-docker/README.md

 The user can export extra environment variables by prefixing them by `CI_` or `GITLAB_`, or by using the `CI_ENV_PATTERN` environment variable to provide extra prefixes to export.

+This image will download the zipped version of the codebuild artifacts and unzip it to .codebuild_artifacts

 ### Bitbucket pipeline integration (`bitbucket-pipelines.yml`)
 ```yaml
 image: ebarault/codebuild-git-integration:latest